iter8-tools/iter8/mkdocs/docs/user-guide/metrics/using-metrics.md

 # Using Metrics in Experiments

-!!! abstract "Finding and using metrics"
+!!! abstract ""
-    Find metrics available in your cluster using the `kubectl get metrics.iter8.tools` command.
+    List metrics available in your cluster using the `kubectl get metrics.iter8.tools` command.
 Use metrics in experiments by referencing them in `spec.criteria` field.

 ## Listing metrics
-iter8 metrics are Kubernetes resources which means you can list them using `kubectl get`.
+Iter8 metrics are Kubernetes resources which means you can list them using `kubectl get`.

 ``` shell
 kubectl get metrics.iter8.tools --all-namespaces